Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 ### Processor client stops receiving

 The processor client often is continually running in a host application for days on end.
-Sometimes, they notice that EventProcessorClient is not processing one or more partitions.
+Sometimes, they notice that EventHubConsumerClient is not processing one or more partitions.
 Usually, this is not enough information to determine why the exception occurred.
-The EventProcessorClient stopping is the symptom of an underlying cause (i.e. race condition) that occurred while trying to recover from a transient error.
+The EventHubConsumerClient stopping is the symptom of an underlying cause (i.e. race condition) that occurred while trying to recover from a transient error.
 Please see [Filing Github issues](#filing-github-issues) for the information we require.

 ### Migrate from legacy to new client library